mvolkmann/svelte-ssr/README.md

 # svelte-ssr

-This is an attempt to implement server-side rendering (SSR) in a Svelte application.
+This implements server-side rendering (SSR) in a Svelte application.

+To run the app locally without SSR:

+- enter `npm run dev`
+- browse localhost:5000.

+To run the app with SSR:

+- enter `npm install`
-To build this, enter `npm install` and `npm run build:server`.
+- enter `npm run build:ssr`
-To start the server, enter `npm run serve`.
+- enter `npm run serve`
-Browse localhost:1919.
+- browse localhost:1919

 The primary files to examine are
 `src/App.svelte`, `src/server.js`, and `rollup.ssr-config.js`.

-To run this app locally where it works correctly, enter `npm run dev` and browse localhost:5000.